mozilla/skywriter/docs/pluginguide/syntax.html.markdown

 site is [a handy online tool to test your regexes](http://www.regular-expressions.info/javascriptexample.html).

-Standard syntax plugins in Bespin are plugins like any other, but most of the code is written for you.
+Standard syntax plugins in Skywriter are plugins like any other, but most of the code is written for you.
 All you need to do is to provide a list of *regexes*, *tags*, and *actions*, grouped into *states*.
 Let's look at an excerpt from the JavaScript syntax highlighter for an example: